Implicit geometric regularization in flow matching via density weighted Stein operators: Theoretical Analysis

 Following Appendix~A, the $\gamma$-Stein connection $\nabla^{(\gamma)}$ is characterised by the requirement that the covariant derivative of a time-dependent velocity field $u_t$ along a curve $t\mapsto\theta(t)$ is obtained by projecting the ordinary time derivative back onto the tangent space:

 A curve $\theta(t)$ is a (parametric) geodesic of the $\gamma$-Stein geometry if its associated velocity field $u_t \in T_{\theta(t)}\mathcal{M}_\gamma$ is covariantly constant, that is,

-Therefore, minimizing $\mathcal{L}_\gamma$ over admissible flows $\bigl(q_{\theta(t)}, u_t\bigr)_{t\in[0,1]}$ can be interpreted as searching for geodesic curves on the statistical manifold endowed with the $\gamma$-Stein metric and connection.
-The case $\gamma=0$ reduces to the flat $L^2$ geometry, where the tangent space coincides with $L^2(q_{\theta(t)})$ and $\Pi_{\theta(t),0}$ is the identity, so that geodesics correspond to straight lines and the velocity field must be defined everywhere.
-For $\gamma>0$, the metric is weighted by $q_{\theta(t)}^{1+\gamma}$, so that directions supported in low-density regions have negligible norm.
-As a consequence, the optimal velocity field produced by $\gamma$-FM concentrates on the high-density manifold of the data, not because it ``ignores'' data, but because the intrinsic geometry itself is dominated by the manifold structure through the $\gamma$-Stein projection.
+{In this idealized geometry, minimizing $\mathcal{L}_\gamma$ over admissible flows $\bigl(q_{\theta(t)}, u_t\bigr)_{t\in[0,1]}$ may be interpreted as searching for geodesic-like curves on the statistical manifold endowed with the $\gamma$-Stein metric and connection.} The case $\gamma=0$ reduces to the flat $L^2$ geometry, where the tangent space coincides with $L^2(q_{\theta(t)})$ and $\Pi_{\theta(t),0}$ is the identity, so that geodesics correspond to straight lines and the velocity field must be defined everywhere.
+For $\gamma>0$, the metric is weighted by $q_{\theta(t)}^{1+\gamma}$, so that directions supported in low-density regions have negligible norm. {This does not prove that the implemented algorithm exactly follows geodesics of the escort geometry; rather, it motivates why the learned velocity field tends to concentrate on the high-density manifold through the $\gamma$-Stein projection.}